Canton Defective Product Lawyers

-Product Liability Lawyers in Canton
+Product Liability Cases in Georgia

 Companies have a duty to make sure the products they create are reasonably safe for public use.
 Unfortunately, defective products do still make it onto the consumer market.
 When this happens, innocent individuals can be seriously hurt.
 In extreme cases, defective products can even cause wrongful deaths.

-At Hasty Pope, LLP, we strive to hold negligent companies accountable when they prioritize profits over consumer safety.
+At Hasty Pope Davies, LLP, we strive to hold negligent companies accountable when they prioritize profits over consumer safety.
 If you or a loved one suffered severe, life-altering injuries as a result of a defective product, contact our firm as soon as possible.
 In Georgia, injured individuals have two years from the date of the injury to file a defective product personal injury claim.
 However, the sooner you act the better, as medical records, witness accounts, and other vital information can be more difficult to obtain as time passes.

 When Is a Product “Defective?”